pnnl/cst/docs/QuickStart.md

 $ ./MyLinkScenario.sh
 ```

-This doesn't print anything to console while running and takes a few seconds to complete.
+This doesn't print anything to console while running and takes a few seconds to complete; once the "helics_broker" process finishes the cosimulation is complete.
 After it has completed, it will create a few new folders where the time-series data ("data_store") and metadata ("meta_store") are recorded.

 To confirm that data was written correctly to these data stores, run the post-processing script.